miti08/BMEX_main/notes/notes.md

 Once I finish processing the Toden data, I will also test the deconvolution on their dataset too see if it comes out better.

-In addition, Tabula Sapiens does not cover all cell types, most notably excluding brain cells.
+In addition, Tabula Sapiens does not cover all tissue types, so there are some potentially missing contributions from other sources.
 The authors also tested with the Human Protein Atlas (HPA) RNA consensus dataset, and narrowed it down further with single-cell seq datasets of specific tissue, so I should look into doing that next.

 ## Consensus co-expression network analysis